Slouching isn’t the villain: What research reveals about posture and back pain

 And posture is just one tiny factor that contributes to our pain experience.

-An alumni from San Diego State University with a B.A. in Graphic Communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+An alumni from San Diego State University with a bachelor’s degree in graphic communications, Nick had completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+In 2021, he earned an associate’s degree in journalism at Palomar College.